Nepgear45/SeekerOfSpells/README.md

 - Tags do not get properly applied in C++ and have to be manually applied in Blueprints (No fix sofar)
 - Casting certain values directly to C++ class of game mode base can cause unreal to not package and never load upon reloading the project.
 There is no obvious error as the project is stuck loading whitout freezing or showing signs of malfuntioning.
+- Overriding game mode with a c++ class will corrput it and will brick the project

 --- Engine notes ---
 UE5.3.2 had some features missing/not enabled and it had to be edited manually in source code.